adafruit/Bluefruit_LE_Connect/README.md

 Bluefruit LE Connect
 =================

-iOS app for use with Adafruit's Bluefruit LE breakout board connected to Arduino
+iOS app for use with Adafruit's Bluefruit LE hardware line

 Pick up a breakout to use along with this app here: http://www.adafruit.com/products/1697